jaca8602/skayn-ai/README.md

-# 🪿 Skayn.ai - Revolutionary AI-to-Bitcoin Bridge for Goose Framework
+# 🪿 Skayn.ai - AI-to-Bitcoin Bridge for Goose Framework

 **An AI agent framework with real financial autonomy** 🪿⚡₿